 Be Conscious and Deliberate

 A lot of feelings we have towards money, and even actions we take with our money, are irrational.
 I love the study of behavioural economics because it confronts the fact that people are not rational beings.
 We may know that we should save, but instead, we spend.
-We know that shopping therapy will leave us feeling worse in the long run, yet we continue to do it anyway.
+We know that retail therapy will leave us feeling worse in the long run, yet we continue to do it anyway.
 Yet, if we want to have a strong grasp on personal finance, we do need to act rationally and be aware of our feelings and actions regarding money.
 To truly be reflective and self-aware, we need to go back and revisit some of our early experiences with money.

 If the subject of money was “off-limits” with your parents, this likely created some confusion, anxiety or both for you.
 If you are willing to reflect honestly, take some time to think about how those early experiences shaped your beliefs about money and how you spend, save and give now.
 We will likely want to be much more conscious and deliberate with what we teach our children.